Danielle-Higgins/odin-calculator/README.md

 ## Lessons Learned:

 I got more practice with problem solving.
 Separation of concerns.
+I also learned how to align the buttons using flexbox instead of using css grid.